Makalu Base Camp Trek

 Includes

-• Pickup and Transfer to and from Tribhuvan International Airport to your hotel in Kathmandu
+• Pick up & Transfer to and from Tribhuvan International Airport (TIA) to your hotel in Kathmandu.

-• Regular Meals During the Trek (breakfast, lunch, dinner provided)
+• Standard Meals during the journey (breakfast, lunch, dinner).

-• Gear (Sleeping bag, Down jacket, Trekking poles)
+• Equipment (Sleeping bag, Down jacket, Duffel Bag, Walking poles).

 Excludes